vidor-libraries/VidorBitstream/ip/RPC/doc/RPC_sw.md

 ## High level description
 The purpose of this software library is to implement high level communication between an external processor and a soft core running on the FPGA.
 Instantiation of the RPC module automatically instantiates a **MAILBOX** IP core which is used for the lower layer of communication.
 **RPC** APIs add on top of the **MAILBOX** IP core by adding a method to discover IP blocks instantiated in the FPGA, their properties and allows calling functions defined inside drivers running on the soft core.
+Finally this core allows sending events to the external processor to flag internal core status or virtual interrupts.

 ## Remote Procedure Call
 RPC is achieved by raising the *message available* pin from the external controller after writing procedure parameters in the mailbox.
 Procedure parameters are written at the start address of the mailbox and each parameter consists in a 32 bit word, where the first is used to identify the IP block instance, its eventual subchannel and the number of procedure to call.
 First Parameter is defined as follows: